the-teachingRSE-project/competencies/competencies.md

 #### HPC-RSE

-RSEs with a focus on \ac{HPC} have additional specialist knowledge about programming models that can be used to efficiently undertake large-scale computations on parallel computing clusters.
+RSEs with a focus on \ac{HPC} have specialist knowledge about programming models that can be used to efficiently undertake large-scale computations on parallel computing clusters.
 They may have knowledge of (automatic) code optimisation tools and methods and will understand how to write code that is